ahems/MyToDoApp/infra/README.md

 # Infrastructure Documentation

 This directory contains the Infrastructure as Code (IaC) for the MyToDoApp application, implemented using Azure Bicep templates.
-These templates are designed to be deployed using the [Azure Devloper CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/), as they rely on a number of [hooks](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/azd-extensibility) implemented as powershell scripts that run before and after these scripts in order to complete the configuration.
-[Scripts Documentation](../scripts/README.md).
+These templates are designed to be deployed using the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/), as they rely on a number of [hooks](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/azd-extensibility) implemented as a number of [PowerShell scripts](../scripts/README.md) that run before and after these templates in order to complete the configuration.

 ## Prerequisites